MichaelHoste/xmoto.js/README.md

  * Move camera left/right/up/down depending on moto direction and moto speed
  * Create camera and put @visibility, @scale, @object_to_follow etc. (for level and buffer)
  * surface drift / "rééquilibre bordures" / multiples photos liées ou photo+replay / voir replay
- * Optimization : hide the ghosts and entities that are off the screen
+ * Optimization: hide the ghosts and entities that are off the screen
  * Understand impact of "scale" and "depth" on edges.
- * Optimization : group the blocks by texture and fill the texture just once by group.
+ * Optimization: group the blocks by texture and fill the texture just once by group.
- * Optimization : only collide with polygons on the screen ?
+ * Optimization: only collide with polygons on the screen ?